 To become a First Aid Officer, you need to produce a letter from your head of school/section that appoints you as such.

-You then need to forward this letter to Safety and Health, along with a copy of a current accredited Senior First Aid Officer Certificate (or higher).
+You then need to forward this letter to Safety and Health, along with a copy of a current accredited Provide First Aid Certificate (or higher).

 Upon receipt of the letter and certificate, you will be added as a first aid officer to the UWA First Aid Officer list.